zzeebbii/bwa-project/README.md

 - [x] 3rd party login

 ## Pages and navigation
-TBD.
-Pages and navigation depends on the finalized views, models and templates.
-They will be added once we finalize those.
+**Pages**
+ + Login Page (Login using username and password, goto signup page or login with Facebook)
+ + Signup Page (A signup confirmation link will be printed on console)
+ + Profile Page (Home Page.
+Participated discussions, friends and friends requests are visible here)
+ + Profile Info Page (Users info(private and public),Update or Delete Profile,friends,sent friend requests and discusions can be seen)
+ + Update Profile (Edit profile info using this page)
+ + Find Friends Page (Search friends with user name)
+ + All Discussions Page (All open discussions are visible here)
+ + Create Discussion Page (Initiate a new discussion here)
+ + Participate in Discussion Page (Comment on an existing discussion)

 ## Technological considerations

 ### Django apps in your Django project
-- [x] user app
+- [x] user app (Handles all User Profile functionality)
-- [x] friendship app
+- [x] friendship app (Handles all Friend requests functionality)
-- [x] discussions app
+- [x] discussions app (Handles all Discussions functionlaity)

 ### Needed Django models and their attributes
 Here's our Entity Relationship Diagram for models: